'Miracle' to resume career - Eriksen

 Last updated on .From the section Brentford

-Christian Eriksen says it feels like a miracle to be able to resume his career with Brentford and that he is lucky to be here after collapsing while playing for Denmark at Euro 2020 last summer.
+Christian Eriksen says it feels like a miracle to be able to resume his career with Brentford after collapsing while playing for Denmark at Euro 2020 last summer.

 The 29-year-old has been fitted with an implanted cardioverter-defibrillator (ICD), a type of pacemaker, after suffering cardiac arrest.